isomerpages/isomerpages-isomergovsg/_resources/4-changing-content-for-your-homepage.md

 Each Isomer website has a Homepage
 ![Homepage](/images/resources/homepage.png)

-Homepage can be:
+Homepage template can be configured as follow:
-- Configure a call to action can either be configured as a button, drop-down.
+- The call to action can either be configured as a button, drop-down option
-- Navigation options is limited by the amount of spaces in the section
+- Navigation bar item content is limited by the amount of spaces in the section
-- You may use .gif files for your logo
-- For Key features, we recommend keeping it within 3 to 4 options
+- For key features, we recommend keeping it within 3 to 4 options

 #### **Step-by-step guide to change content for your Homepage**